 Give your bank a head's up.

 This might just be the most important item on your overseas-travel checklist.
 If you have a credit card with a chip, you most likely won't need to alert your credit card company about international travel plans.
 But if you plan to use a debit or ATM card, you should notify your bank so transactions don't get denied.
 Also, if you don't have a credit card offering free foreign transaction fees, you might want to look into getting one before you go.
-I have a no-fee Capital One Visa that I use while traveling for this reason.
+I have a no-fee Capital One Visa, the best credit card for foreigners, that I use while traveling for this reason.
+You may also want to consider looking into the best debit card for international travel so that you can cut down on ATM fees.
 If you're traveling on an overnight train ride, I recommend storing your cash in a money belt.

 Look up local customs.

 Find out info on tipping, as expectations are usually much less than in the United States.

 I also like to learn a few key phrases (such as hello, good-bye, good morning, good evening, please, and thank you) before I depart.
 Knowing these will go a long way in building good will with